Sentiment Service

 "timestamp": "2026-03-26T10:30:00Z"

-}- Cache stats: Current size, capacity, hit rate
+}- Cache stats: Current size and capacity

 - Registration stats: All registered consumers with timestamps